Jun 27, 2018|

 This blog post is all about Bolivia facts.
 Discover interesting facts of Bolivia culture, Bolivia tourism and attractions, Bolivia official languages, Bolivia food and more!

 Bolivia for me is an absolute gem of a country and should definitely be considered for those looking to venture off the beaten track and discover a completely unique destination in South America!
 It is one of the lesser known countries in the continent but is extremely rich in history and culture, and has some of the most diverse landscapes I have ever experienced.
 Also, the locals are honest, open and friendly!
 I consider myself extremely lucky to have traveled through Bolivia on 2 occasions and to have experienced some of what this amazing place has to offer.
 Bolivia is without a doubt a weird and wonderful place and some of the things you are about to learn may surprise you.
-Let’s get started with 15 Crazy Bolivia Facts!
+Let’s get started with 15 Crazy Facts about Bolivia!

 #1.
 La Paz Stands at 3,650m Above Sea Level